fschutt/azul/README.md

 waiting for a large file to be loaded, you don't want to block the user interface, which would give a bad experience.

-Instead, azul provides two mechanisms: a `Task` and a `Deamon`.
-Both are essentially function callbacks, but the `Task` gets run on a seperate thread (one thread per task) while a `Deamon` gets run on the same thread as the main UI.
+Instead, azul provides two mechanisms: a `Task` and a `Daemon`.
+Both are essentially function callbacks, but the `Task` gets run on a seperate thread (one thread per task) while a `Daemon` gets run on the same thread as the main UI.

-azul takes care of querying if the `Task` or `Deamon` has finished.
+azul takes care of querying if the `Task` or `Daemon` has finished.
 Both have access to the applications data model and can modify it (without race conditions):

 ```rust